 Our world is more connected than ever before.
 But connected doesn’t always mean inclusive.
 While technology has made it easier and more convenient to do just about anything, it’s usually geared towards the masses, and inadvertently excludes certain groups of people with special needs.
 And that’s especially true when it comes to banking.

 Banking is not a luxury—everyone needs to manage their finances, and everyone deserves to have that ability without the risk of technical failures that could have a negative impact on their financial lives.
 Think about everything that banking regularly involves: cashing a check, depositing a check, checking balances, transferring funds to pay bills, and much more.
-Now picture doing those things colorblind, blind, or parapalegic.
+Now picture doing those things blind, or without the use of your arms.

 Today, there are over 60 million people living with disabilities in the United States (roughly ⅕ of the entire population) and they are in urgent need of accessible online financial services.1 “Accessibility” is a term used to describe the ability for everyone, regardless of their condition, to have access to something (transportation, hospitality, internet, etc.).
 Under Title III of the American Disabilities Act (ADA) banks, credit unions and other private-sector businesses must offer equal treatment for all customers, with and without disabilities.
 Until last year, the regulations outlined were primarily focused on physical accessibility and accommodations, but at the end of 2018, the World Wide Web Consortium (W3C) released the Web Content Accessibility Guidelines (WCAG) 2.1, updating the standards for digital content in an effort to make the web universally accessible regardless of disabilities.2